 Weiner’s practical rabbinic training in facilitating nuanced and productive discussions allows her to respond to students’ needs to question, vent, and figure out what to do next.

-More recently, Jewish students felt threatened like never before, even shattered.
+In the wake of recent events from earlier this year, Jewish students on Temple's campus felt threatened like never before, even shattered.
 Like everyone else, they saw reports of hundreds of gravestones toppled in a Jewish cemetery in their city and Jewish institutions across North America facing bomb threats.

 Weiner gathered the troubled students to discuss their reactions to these events.
 “It got pretty emotional,” recalled Weiner.
 “Students talked about how scared they are, about not knowing what to do.
 This is the first time that most of them have felt something this visceral in terms of anti-Semitism.”